-Affluent Medical is a French player in MedTech founded by Truffle Capital with the aim of becoming one of the European leaders in the treatment of heart and vascular diseases, which are the leading cause of death worldwide, and of urinary incontinence, which today affects one in four adults.
+Affluent Medical is a French player in MedTech, founded by Truffle Capital, with the aim of becoming a European leader in the treatment of heart and vascular diseases, which are the leading cause of death worldwide, and of urinary incontinence, which today affects one in four adults.

-Affluent Medical develops innovative, next-generation minimally invasive implants to restore essential physiological functions in these areas.
-Affluent Medical's four medical devices are currently in the pre-clinical or clinical phase and the first medical device is expected to be marketed by 2023.
+Affluent develops innovative, next-generation minimally invasive implants to restore essential physiological functions in these areas.
+The major technologies developed by the Company are currently in the pre-clinical and clinical study phase.
+Kalios should be the first medical device to be marketed.

-Registered office address: 320, avenue Archimède - Les Pléiades III - Bâtiment B
+Registered office address:320 avenue Archimède - Les Pléiades III Bâtiment B 13100 Aix en Provence, FranceTrade and Companies Register number:837 722 560 RCS Aix-en-Provence.

-13100 Aix-en-Provence, France

-Trade and Companies Register number: 837 722 560 RCS Aix-en-Provence.